dvallin/spacegun/docs/tutorial.md

 $ docker push localhost:5000/nginx
 ```

-Or you can establish a port-foward to reach the Docker registry from your machine.
+And you can establish a port-foward to reach the Docker registry from your machine.

 ```
-$ kubectl port-forward --namespace kube-system \
-   $(kubectl get po -n kube-system | grep kube-registry-v0 | \
-   awk '{print $1;}') 5000:5000
+$ registry=$(kubectl get po -n kube-system | grep kube-registry-v0 | awk '{print $1;}')
+$ kubectl port-forward --namespace kube-system $registry 5000:5000
 ```

 So your machine's `localhost:5000` will be forwarded to the docker registry in your kubernetes.
 You can even view the content of the repository in your [web browser](http://localhost:5000/v2/_catalog).